Welcome to The Bhakti Yoga Movement Center!

 Do you have classes for brand-new beginners?
 What class should I take?
 Yoga is for everyone, especially beginners.
-Please click here to read more about being new to yoga and new to The Bhaktishop.
+Please click here to read more about being new to yoga and new to The Bhakti Yoga Movement Center.
 We have a whole page dedicated to you.

 Do you have a special for first-timers?
 Yes!
-Your first time to The Bhaktishop, you can take advantage of our 2 weeks for $25 Intro Pass, which gives you unlimited classes and includes free mat rental.
+Your first time to The Bhakti Yoga Movement Center, you can take advantage of our 30 days for $30 Intro Special, which gives you unlimited classes and includes free mat rental.

 Can I just take one class as a drop-in?
 Yes you can.
 Our drop-in classes are always available, no membership required.
 Though we do suggest you check out a class card purchase, or one of our Tiered Passports, which always save you money.

 Should I sign up ahead of time for classes or workshops online?
 How?
 It is always a good idea to register in advance for the workshop, retreat, or series you are interested in taking, so that we can plan on your attendance.
+Prenatal Yoga classes definitely require sign-up in advance, as well as arrival at least 5 minutes early to save your spot.
 Some events require a minimum number of students to run, and so its vital that we know you are coming!
 You can register online here to avoid waiting in line at check-in!

 What if I'm late to class?
 We lock the door during class, which means right at the start of the scheduled time of class.
+If the class is full, and you are late (even if you paid online already) often your space will have been given to someone that was here on time, so sadly you won’t be able to take class that day.
+Don’t worry, we will refund you.
 Sometimes due to traffic or trains or lateness this will mean that you will be locked out, and for that, we are terribly sorry.
 We know the effort it takes to come to yoga, and though this is unavoidable, we are also sorry for your inconvenience.